-During the 2007-08 academic year, the director will work with Pre-College Programs and faculty coordinators to examine whether or not there is equivalent rigor between OIT courses and high school advance credit courses.
+During the 2008-09 academic year, the director will continue work with Pre-College Programs and faculty coordinators to ensure equivalent rigor between OIT courses and high school advance credit courses.
 Each coordinator will prepare a memo describing steps taken to ensure equivalent academic rigor and stating any concerns.
 These concerns will be dealt with by Pre-College Programs, the department involved, and the Provost.